Ran-n/config/README.md

 # config

+Setup configuration bash script program (SCiBiSPi).
-BASH program made for backing up the system configuration and being able to reset the system to its previous state on a clean build.
+BASH written program made for backing up the system configuration and being able to reset the system to that state on a clean build.

-The program uses a configuracion file ".cnf" with multiple options such as verbose, language of messages and a password for sensitive content you wish to protect.
+The program uses a configuracion file ".cnf" with multiple options such as: verbose, prompt language, password for sensitive content you wish to protect, ...

 ## Index